Bilal Hassani: Eurovision Song Contest

+Danse avec les stars

+In 2021, he participated in Season 11 of Danse avec les stars, the French version of Dancing with the stars with the dancer Jordan Mouillerac.
+They were the first same sex couple in the show.

+On 26 November 2021, they reached the final, finishing runners-up losing against Tayc and his partner Fauve Hautot with 44% of the votes.

+In 2022, he joined the jury of the twelfth season.

 Personal life

-On 23 June 2017, Hassani publicly came out as part of the LGBTQ+ community, the day before she attended the Paris Pride.
+On 23 June 2017, Hassani publicly came out as part of the LGBTQ+ community, the day before he attended the Paris Pride.
+Hassani is genderqueer, genderfluid, and is comfortable with both she and he pronouns.

 Controversies

 Starting in December 2018, Hassani became the victim of cyber-harassment and has received homophobic and transphobic attacks and death threats.
 In response, the organizations Urgence Homophobie and Stop Homophobia joined forces to take legal action against anyone who has insulted, discriminated against or threatened Hassani on social networks, including Twitter.
-By 27 January 2019, the two organizations already identified 1,500 insulting, discriminating or hateful tweets because of her sexual orientation and/or physical appearance.
+By 27 January 2019, the two organizations already identified 1,500 insulting, discriminating or hateful tweets because of his sexual orientation and/or physical appearance.
 Hassani later filed a complaint to those who may be potentially identified with these lawsuits, citing "insults, incitement to hatred and violence and homophobic threats".

-On February 1, 2019, i24NEWS unveiled former Twitter tweets published on the singer's account in 2014, accusing Israel of crimes against humanity and taking the defence of Dieudonné, a French comedian known for his antisemitic sketches.
-A few hours later, the singer claimed on a video not to be the author of these tweets, which would have been written by a relative with access to her account, adding that she was 14 years old at the time.
+On 1 February 2019, i24NEWS unveiled former Twitter tweets published on Hassani's account in 2014, accusing Israel of crimes against humanity and taking the defence of Dieudonné, a French comedian known for his antisemitic sketches.
+A few hours later, the singer claimed on a video not to be the author of these tweets, which would have been written by a relative with access to his account, adding that he was 14 years old at the time.
 Soon after, a parody video from 2018 resurfaced, about the latest attacks committed in France, which gave rise to a new controversy.
 The senator of the Alpes Maritimes, Henri Leroy, requested that Bilal be "dismissed urgently from the contest".

+Hassani is controversial in traditionalist Catholic circles.
+In December 2021, he appeared on the cover of the LGBT magazine Têtu in a representation reminiscent of an icon of the Virgin Mary.
+On 5 April 2023, Hassani was forced to cancel a concert planned in a former basilica that became a concert hall in Metz after threats from a group of far-right radical Catholics.